lbonanomi/scripts/README.md

 [jaccard.py](https://github.com/lbonanomi/scripts/blob/master/jaccard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
 This proved super-handy for checking ```rpm -qa``` lists between notionally sibling hosts.

+[cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py): Calculate cosine text-similarity of files listed in ARGV, mixes well with a little shell glue and [polarizer](https://github.com/lbonanomi/polarizer).

-[cosanguine.py](https://github.com/lbonanomi/scripts/blob/master/cosanguine.py): Cosine text-similarity of globs.
-Thank you to vpekar @ StackOverflow for the math.
+Thank you to vpekar @ StackOverflow for the math function!